Sudharsan1924/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

 - "-o IdentityFile <PATH TO PEM FILE>": This option specifies the identity file (private key) to use for the connection.
 The -o flag passes this option to the underlying ssh command.
 - ubuntu@<INSTANCE-IP>: This is the username (ubuntu) and the IP address of the remote server you want to access.

+ssh ubuntu@<servername>

 ### Using Password

 - Go to the file `/etc/ssh/sshd_config.d/60-cloudimg-settings.conf`
 - Update `PasswordAuthentication yes`
 - Restart SSH -> `sudo systemctl restart ssh`

+sudo passwd ubuntu -> To set a new password to the target server
+- Go back to control node instance ssh-copy-id ubuntu@<servername> -> First time, it will ask for password. ssh ubuntu@<servername>